pittens/thesis/README.md

 ## Accuracy Optimization of Social Touch Classification
 Last updated: December 6, 2019

-This document contains general information and instructions about the required files for the thesis "Accuracy optimization of social touch classificationthrough a CoST-HAART dataset aggregation".
+This document contains general information and instructions about the required files for the thesis "Accuracy optimization of social touch classification through a CoST-HAART dataset aggregation".
 The study was conducted by Tomas Pittens.

 ### Content